 Elsevier eBook on VitalSource

-Learn to master important disease pathology with this helpful workbook.
-Filled with labeling activities, critical thinking questions, patient screening scenarios, certification exam review exercises, and much more, this dynamic workbook challenges users to recall key terminology, identify important anatomic structures, apply concepts to realistic patient scenarios, and prepare for success on certification exams.
+Help your students master important disease pathology from Essentials of Human Diseases and Conditions, 6th Edition with this helpful workbook.
+Filled with labeling activities, critical thinking questions, patient screening scenarios, certification exam review exercises, and much more, this dynamic workbook challenges students to recall key terminology, identify important anatomic structures, apply textbook concepts to realistic patient scenarios, and prepare for success on their certification exams.

 - Word definitions and glossary terms provide a review of medical terminology and reinforce key concepts from the main text.